 - Boats must anchor outside the Safety Zone:

-East of the barges are marked by buoys and public safety vessels
+- East of the barges, Safety Zone, is marked by buoys and Public Safety

-West of the barges, all vessels must anchor west of the Massachusetts Ave.
-Bridge.
-NO BOATS WILL BE ALLOWED TO ANCHOR BETWEEN THE BARGES AND THE MASSACHUSETTS AVE.
-BRIDGE due to the new location of the barges, further west, closer to the bridge.
+- West of the barges, all vessels must anchor west of the Massachusetts Avenue Bridge.
+No boats will be allowed to anchor between the barges and the Mass.
+Ave Bridge due to the new location of the fireworks barges, further west, closer to the bridge.

-Craigie Drawbridge at Museum of Science will not open after fireworks until 1:00AM July 5th.
+- Craigie Drawbridge at the Museum of Science will not open after the fireworks until 1 a.m.
+July 5.

-Vessels over 12 feet in height must stay upriver of the Longfellow Bridge after the fireworks.
-Vessels over 12 feet in height cannot clear drawbridge.
+- Vessels over 12' in height must stay upriver of the Longfellow Bridge after the fireworks.
+Vessels over 12' in height cannot clear the drawbridge.

-Boats will not be able to anchor within the restricted areas, around barges or along the shoreline between the Massachusetts Ave and Longfellow Bridges.
+- Boats will not be able to anchor within the restricted areas around barges or along the shoreline between Massachusetts Avenue and Longfellow Bridges.

-All public docks between the Massachusetts Ave and Longfellow Bridges will be closed.
+- All public docks between Longfellow Bridge and Massachusetts Avenue Bridge will be closed.
 No access of any kind will be allowed at these docks.

-Massachusetts State Police will monitor Channel 16 and enforce all restrictions.
+- The Massachusetts State Police will monitor Channel 16, and enforce all restrictions.

-The Charles River is a "No Discharge Area."
+- The Charles River is a "No Discharge Area."
 Discharge of boat sewage or other waste is prohibited.
-Designated pump-out facilities are located at The Charles River Yacht Club in Cambridge, by MIT, and the Watertown Yacht Club.
+Designated pump-out facilities are located at The Charles River Yacht Club (Cambridge, right by MIT) and the Watertown Yacht Club.